mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Landing Page Settings Configuration in Mautic

-* **Show Category in page URL?** - If you use Categories, the Landing Page's associated Category displays in the URL if you select Yes.
+* **Show Category in Page URL?** - If you use Categories, the Landing Page's associated Category displays in the URL if you select Yes.

 * **Analytics script** - To track Landing Page visits and activity in other platforms such as Google Analytics, add those tracking scripts here.